solomonchak/TERAD/README.md

 # TERAD: Extraction of transposable element composition from RADseq data

 Transposable elements (TEs)—selfish DNA sequences that can move within the genome—comprise a large proportion of the genomes of many organisms.
 Although low-coverage whole genome sequencing can be used to survey TE composition, it is non-economical for species with large quantities of DNA.
-Here, we utilize restriction site associated DNA sequencing (RADSeq) as an alternative method to survey TE composition.
+Here, we utilize restriction-site associated DNA sequencing (RADSeq) as an alternative method to survey TE composition.

-In our paper (in revision), we demonstrate in silico that double digest restriction-site associated DNA sequencing (ddRADseq) markers contain the same TE compositions as whole genome assemblies across arthropods.
+In our paper (Chak et al, In revision), we demonstrate in silico that double digest restriction-site associated DNA sequencing (ddRADseq) markers contain the same TE compositions as whole genome assemblies across arthropods.
 Then, we show empirically using eight *Synalpheus* snapping shrimp species with large genomes that TE compositions from ddRADseq and low-coverage whole genome sequencing are comparable within and across species.

 This bioinformatic pipeline, TERAD, is used to extract TE compositions from RADseq data.